Mindfulness of Body Follow-Up

 Live Guided Meditations

 I’m offering live, guided meditation sessions weekly via Zoom through Schuylerville Public Library.
-Please join me if you’d like on Tuesdays at 7 PM and Thursdays at 8:30 AM.
-You can save the links.
-They will remain the same from week to week.
+Please join me if you’d like on Tuesdays at 7 PM.
+Be sure to save the link.
+It remains the same from week to week.

 Pre-Recorded Guided Meditations